FAQs About Requirement 3 for CE Providers: Course Financial and In-Kind Support Questions (Required Practice 3.3)

 What should be disclosed for instructional personnel when an ASHA Approved CE Provider conducts a cooperative CE course with an organization that is not an ASHA Approved CE Provider?
 If the non-Provider wishes to pay conference-related expenses for several course instructors who have financial and/or nonfinancial relationships with that organization, what must be disclosed, in terms of identifying the instructional personnel and disclosing their financial and nonfinancial relationships with the non-Provider as well as other organizations?

 The ASHA Approved CE Provider must oversee the identification, resolution, and disclosure of relevant financial and nonfinancial relationships and work with the non-Provider co-op party to do this for all instructional personnel and planners.
 The process developed by the ASHA Approved CE Provider should be the process used with the Provider's CE courses as well as co-op courses.Keep in mind that the ASHA Approved CE Provider is responsible for all decisions regarding the allocation and disbursement of funds, even with cooperative courses.
 Therefore, if the non-Provider co-op party wishes to fund instructional personnel, that organization must discuss the plan with the Provider.
-The non-Provider as the co-op party can pay the speakers (see Requirement 3.3.d [PDF], page 27), but the ASHA Approved CE Provider needs to manage this arrangement and keep records of what is paid and to whom and oversee decisions about disbursement of the funds (see Requirement 3.3.a [PDF], page 27).
-Financial relationships need to be disclosed prior to the course with any other information related to the instructor's financial or nonfinancial relationships.
+The non-Provider as the co-op party can pay the speakers (see Requirement 3.3.d [PDF]), but the ASHA Approved CE Provider needs to manage this arrangement and keep records of what is paid and to whom and oversee decisions about disbursement of the funds (see Requirement 3.3.a [PDF]).
+Financial contributions need to be disclosed prior to the course with any other information related to the instructor's financial or nonfinancial relationships.

 A course is planned and offered for ASHA CEUs by an ASHA Approved CE Provider that is also an organization that manufactures and sells a medical device.
 The instructor is an employee of the ASHA Approved CE Provider and the Provider pays for the instructor's lodging and travel expenses.
 What disclosure and recordkeeping requirements apply?